 Education remains as one of the focus areas of social development and the Company supports academics at all levels.
-The Company provides financial assistance to poor students studying in schools such as Santam Dharam Public H.Sec.
-School, Narmada Ved Vigyan Vidyalaya, Arya Vidya Sabha.
-Friends of Tribal Society i.e. Ekal Vidyalaya movement aims to help eradicate illiteracy from rural and tribal India.
-The Company also provides scholarships to poor girls of the locality and educational support to various poor children through contributions to various schools and other charitable institutions.
-The Company also aided the repairs and maintenance of schools located in the nearby villages and provided financial help to meritorious but financially challenged students.
+The Company provided contribution to various schools, trust/societies engaged in providing assistance to poor children for their education such as Vivekanad Public School, Arya Vidya Sabha, Friends of Tribal Society, Narmada Ved Vigyan Vidyalaya, Dream Foundation, Soham welfare society, Madad Trust.
+The Company also provides scholarships to poor girls of the locality and nearby villages.